-In this section, you will find everything I have written about becoming a digital nomad as well as some recommended digital nomad courses, resources, packing guides, and product recommendations.
+In this section, you will find lots of digital nomad resources including everything I have written about becoming a digital nomad as well as some recommended digital nomad courses, resources, packing guides, and product recommendations.

 Decided that you want to be a Digital Nomad but need to up-skill or retrain to do something new?

-Here is a list of my favorite courses to get you started!
+Here is a list of my favorite digital nomad courses to get you started!

 Skillshare is an incredible place where you can learn pretty much anything!
 They have THOUSANDS of classes on everything from photography to illustration, design, and marketing.
 You can find pretty much everything you need to retrain for a career online in here.